ProductDock/rbc-library-notification/README.md

    ```
    sudo su
-   ../apache-maven-3.8.5/bin/mvn package -P prod
+   ../apache-maven-3.8.5/bin/mvn package
    ```

-5. #### Restart rbc-library-notification-vm to run a new jar
+5. #### Restart rbc-library-vm to run a new jar

-   **rbc-library-notification-vm** is configured with startup-script.
+   **rbc-library-vm** is configured with startup-script.
 Startup script already contains instructions for running the jar:

    **Startup-script content:**